protomaps/docs/deploy/index.md

 ## Deployement Comparison Chart

 _Cloudflare is recommended for budget minded beginners.
-AWS is recommended for advanced developers who are monetizing their map to offset increased marginal tile serving costs or require a faster map._
+AWS is recommended for advanced developers who are monetizing their map and can offset increased marginal costs or who require a faster map._

 | feature | static pmtiles | Cloudflare |  AWS | [Caddy](/deploy/server#caddy) | `pmtiles serve` |
 | - | :-: | :-:| :-: | :-: | - |